 A theoretical model of systems administration, called the Basic Reference Model or seven-layer model, and a lot of explicit conventions.
 The OSI reference model was a meaningful step forward in the instructing of system ideas.
 It advanced the possibility of a predictable model of convention layers, characterizing interoperability between arrange gadgets and software.

 How OSI model works ?

-There are 7 layers in OSI model which helps trace how data flow happens (sent and received) between nodes which known as Network device over a network.
-This model breaks down data transmission over a series of seven layers, each of which is responsible for performing specific tasks in sending and receiving data in a network.
+There are 7 layers in OSI model.
+It helps to trace how data flow happens between nodes which known as Network device over a network.
+This model breaks down data transmission over a series of seven layers.
+Each of which is responsible for performing specific tasks in sending and receiving data in a network.
 Each layer of the OSI model handles a specific job and communicates with the layers above and below itself.